 We imagine that one of the first topics will focus in some way on the differences between manufacturing quality.
 This difference shows up especially when you see the hazardous pattern of cheaply made electronic cigarette batteries.
 It’s as clear as day that the companies selling these products don’t have near the quality control that consumers have come to expect.
 It’s scary, and especially so when you realize how many people don’t appreciate the difference between a badly made vapour product and a premium one.

 Vapour Products Driving Battery Sales

 Not that any of this is stopping sales.
 Electronic cigarette batteries and vaporizers are driving huge sales numbers for battery makers.
 This is a clear example of the demand being created in the vapour market by consumers.
 Smokers are out there looking to really change their lifestyle, and they’re doing it in droves.
-The latest data shows that the household battery market in America will get to $5.2 billion USD by the year 2020.
+The latest US data research on batteries shows that the household battery market in America will get to $5.2 billion USD by the year 2020.